latent-implicit-thinking/latent-implicit-thinking.github.io/callforpapers.md

 We welcome submissions on, but not limited to, the following themes:

-### Special Thinking Tokens
-Explicit CoT compressed to special tokens (e.g., continuous thought tokens, VQ-VAE codes, gist tokens).
-CoT augmentation via filler or planning tokens.
+### Training Strategy for Implicit Reasoning
+e.g., curriculum learning, distillation, reinforcement learning, and pretraining from scratch.

 ### Looped Architectures
 Recurrence mechanisms (loop unrolling, dynamic halting).
 Training curricula and stability for deep iterative models.

+### Mechanical Interpretability of Implicit Reasoning
+Layer-wise specialization and attribution of reasoning functions.
+Causal interventions on intermediate representations.

+### Special Thinking Tokens
+Text CoT compressed to special tokens (e.g., continuous thought tokens, VQ-VAE codes, gist tokens).
+CoT augmentation via filler or planning tokens.

-### Stateful Reasoning
+### KV-Cache and Hybrid Stateful Reasoning
-Leveraging key/value caches for multi-step inference.
+Leveraging key/value caches for multi-step latent inference.
 Comparisons between pure activation vs. cache-augmented loops.

-### Parallel Reasoning
+### Inference Paradigms Beyond Autoregression
-Diffusion models for bidirectional, iterative denoising-based reasoning.
+Text diffusion for bidirectional, iterative denoising-based reasoning.
 Fractal generative frameworks and next-block prediction.
-Parallel CoTs generation.

-### Training Strategies
-Training strategies to enable neural networks to reason in latent space or extract their latent thoughts.
-Examples include curriculum learning, distillation, reinforcement learning in the latent space or for extracting latent CoTs, and pretraining from scratch.

-### Theoretical Analysis
+### Theoretical Results on Depth, Scaling, and Efficiency
-Theory or analysis on advantages of reasoning in the latent space.
-Examples include reasoning by superposition, theoretical bounds on reasoning depth vs. layer count, and layer-wise or head-wise specialization and attribution of reasoning functions.
+Theoretical bounds on reasoning depth vs. layer count.
+Parameter- and compute-efficient designs for implicit reasoning.

 ### Evaluation and Benchmarks
-Metrics for latent vs. explicit CoT capabilities.
+Metrics and probes for implicit vs. explicit CoT capabilities.
 Datasets and tasks that stress ultra-deep or multi-hop latent reasoning.

 ### Limitations and Safety
-Understanding pros and cons of latent and explicit CoT, and interpretability & faithfulness of reasoning from a safety and alignment perspective.
+Understanding pros and cons of implicit and explicit CoT, and interpretability & faithfulness of reasoning from a safety and alignment perspective.

 ## Submission Guidelines